-FundersClub experiments with the full-service VC model at scale
+FundersClub experiments with the full-service online VC model at scale

 Kenyan startup BRCK launches SupaBRCK device to solve Africa’s Internet equation

 Slowly disproving stereotypes, the online VC has established itself as a viable tool for tech finance.
 But while the model has made money for investors, the industry still faces perceptions of selling money for money’s sake, without much care for the nuanced entrepreneur-investor relationship.
-FundersClub, one of the earliest and most active online funds, is building out its own eight person engineering team to build hacks for its portfolio and experiment with what the full-service venture capital firm looks like at scale.
+FundersClub, one of the earliest and most active online funds, is building out its own eight-person engineering team to build hacks for its portfolio and experiment with what the full-service venture capital firm looks like at scale.

 FundersClub’s effort, Catalyst, differentiates itself by focusing on founding teams rather than just founders.
 The first three tools set to be released are Fire bot, Standup and Reports.
 Fire bot, available today, enables non-technical team-members to report bugs on GitHub by simply sending an email.
 The hope is to save engineers from the hell that is random workflow disruptions from Jimmy, the well-intentioned but ill-informed business development associate.